Pioneers in Presentation Management

 James Ontra and David Kopstein created a CD-Log, the compact disc catalog.
 Converting a storage closet, deep in the recesses of David’s family furniture store, into a computer studio, and build one of the first interactive catalogs.
 Essentially, it was an interactive presentation kiosk where customers could select a style of furniture and see it in different colors, woods and fabrics.
 This was long before the Internet was mainstream.
 James and David both had knowledge of and interest in programming, and David had experience in the retail furniture, the third generation, operating his family’s furniture business.

 As the first laptops with sight, sound and motion gained traction, so did a need for better presentations.
-James, as head of business development, directed sales for Micro Interactive’s Pitchman, selling the first interactive presentation to CBS Ad Sales, for the Nagano Olympics.
+James, as head of business development, directed sales for Micro Interactive’s Iguana and then iXL’s Pitchman, selling the first interactive presentation systems.

-During the dot com boom, Micro Interactive was rolled into iXL.
-James went with the merger, continued to sell laptop presentations to large companies.
-But then, he seized the opportunity to spin out his division, raise funding, and start Iguana Interactive.
-He was the CEO.
-And he talked AlexAnndra into leaving her fun job in advertising, with lots of great perks, to join this hectic start-up, as General Manager Iguana Interactive not only developed and deployed the presentation management software for their clients, they also wrote, designed and built out the systems.
+During the dot com boom, James seized the opportunity to raise venture funding and spin out the Pitchman laptop presentation division of iXL.
+He became CEO.
+AlexAnndra left her fun job in advertising to join Iguana.
+Iguana Interactive not only developed and deployed the presentation management software for their clients, they also wrote, designed and built out the systems.
 It was a comprehensive, and typical of that time, software and services operation.

 In less than two years, they developed applications for such prestigious clients as: NBA, NFL, Johnson Controls, American Express, Bravo, AMC, Mercedes-Benz.

 But the boom went bust, the investors pulled out, and James and AlexAnndra were both out of a job.